The use case for Firehose differs from REST and Sync APIs due to its key features:

-Finally, Firehose can be used to generate alerts within Base and external systems based on granular information in Base.
-For instance, Firehose can power a hot lead notification in Hipchat or Slack, or a reminder via push notification to schedule a meeting or make a call.
+Finally, Firehose can be used to generate alerts within Sell and external systems based on granular information in Sell.
+For instance, Firehose can power a hot lead notification in Slack, or a reminder via push notification to schedule a meeting or make a call.

 Firehose API is designed around the concept of resources, such as a lead, contact or deal.

 Every resource has its own Firehose endpoint that is used to receive events for particular resource.

 Each response returns a limited collection of events.
 The client needs to iteratively call the endpoint in order to drain the event queue.

 This endpoint provides a stream of changes to Sell data.
 It retains full event history from the last 72 hours, which you can use to back fill your application if it has been down for some time.

 All requests to the Firehose API must be authenticated through the standard Authorization header using the

 Bearer authentication scheme to transmit the access token.
 See the OAuth 2.0 protocol for more details.